top of page

 For this reason, Nature Rx, in partnership with Ithaca College Center for Counseling, Health and Wellness, will be prescribing time outside as part of their treatment toolbox for mental health care.
 IC recognizes nature as a valuable asset for developing lifelong support skills for mental and physical wellness.

 In this setting, licensed providers will customize care to the needs of the patient and consider prescriptions of experiences in nature as a part of their treatment plan.
-When you receive your prescription you will likely be given a nature experience suggestion, that will recommend a frequency of time spent outside and a timeline for when outdoor activities should be completed.
+When you receive your prescription you will likely be given a nature experience suggestion that will recommend a frequency of time spent outside and a timeline for when outdoor activities should be completed.
 You will also be given resources to help you get the most out of your experience.
 Upon the next clinician visit, a professional from the Center for Counseling, Health and Wellness will discuss this prescription with you and determine if it was helpful or if another prescription should be considered.

 FAQ